Wonderful integrates with:

 ● 3.3% + 30 cents per transaction for invoice payments.

-Square provides a no-monthly fee structure, which makes it accessible to small enterprises.
+Square does not have a monthly fee structure, which is ideal for small enterprises.

 Key features:

-● Free POS Software: Square offers free POS software that is particularly well-suited for small businesses.
+● Free POS Software: Square offers free POS software, which is particularly well-suited for small businesses.

-● Hardware Options: Provides a diverse selection of hardware options, such as registers and card readers.
+● Hardware Options: Provides a diverse selection of hardware options, including registers and card readers.

-● No long-term commitments: Square operates on a pay-as-you-go model, which means there are no long-term contracts or concealed fees.
+● No long-term commitments: Square operates on a pay-as-you-go model, which means there are no long-term contracts or hidden charges.

 Ideal for:

-Small businesses that require a payment processing solution that is flexible, affordable, and effective for both online and brick-and-mortar businesses.
+Small businesses that want a payment processing solution which is flexible, affordable, and effective for both online and brick-and-mortar businesses.

 Conclusion